Bringing together Leading Practitioners and Scholars

 Professor Gotberg teaches courses and seminars on contracts, bankruptcy and reorganization, and secured transactions.

 Tony Casey is an expert on business law, finance, and corporate bankruptcy.
-His research—which has been published in the Yale Law Journal, the Columbia Law Review, the Supreme Court Review, and the University of Chicago Law Review—examines the intersection of finance and law.
-He has also written about the role of intellectual property law in the organization and financing of creative projects and about how technological innovation is changing the foundations of our legal system more generally.
+His research—which has been published in the Yale Law Journal, the Columbia Law Review, the Supreme Court Review, and the University of Chicago Law Review—examines the intersection of finance and law, with a focus on U.S. bankruptcy law, corporate governance, and international insolvency

 Before entering academics, Professor Casey was a partner at Kirkland and Ellis, LLP.
 Before joining Kirkland & Ellis, he was an associate at Wachtell, Lipton, Rosen & Katz.
-His legal practice focused on corporate bankruptcy, merger litigation, white-collar investigations, securities litigation, and complex class actions.
 Casey also served as a law clerk for Chief Judge Joel M. Flaum of the United States Court of Appeals for the Seventh Circuit.

 Professor Casey received his JD with High Honors in 2002 from the University of Chicago Law School.
 He received the John M. Olin Prize for the outstanding student of law and economics.

-Professor Casey teaches courses and seminars in corporate governance, business law, bankruptcy and reorganization, finance, litigation strategy, civil procedure, and law and technology.
+Professor Casey teaches courses and seminars on corporate governance, bankruptcy and reorganization, civil procedure, and law and technology.